ONS-Innovation/keh-digital-landscape/mkdocs/docs/components/projects/pieChart.md

 When `cloudProvidersOnly` is enabled, the component:

 1. Specifically identifies major cloud providers (AWS, GCP, Azure)
-2. Matches technologies against predefined provider-specific keywords
+2. Matches technologies against predefined provider-specific keywords from [projectConstants](../../constants/projectConstants.md)
 3. Categorises unmatched technologies as "Other"
 4. Presents the distribution of cloud provider usage across projects